mrhappyma/gcal-discord-sync/README.md

 # gcal-discord-sync

-syncs upcoming google calendar events in the next 2 weeks to discord (cron every 3 hours)
+syncs upcoming google calendar events in the next 30 days to discord (cron every 3 hours)

 a little clunky but does the job